 The information that we receive is not always the desired outcome and we should prepare ourselves for that possibility.

-Once we know what the issue is and what we are looking for, we can decide whether a PI is the best way to approach the situation.
 Private investigators are not the only option for obtaining information.
 Depending on the situation, there may be other reasonable options.

 For personal matters, talking to the people involved can already bring up a lot of information.
 It might also feel more comfortable than having to bring a stranger into the fold.